Institute-for-ReWriting-World-History/the1854project/README.md

 [^10]: <b>sati</b> ('true' or 'virtuous wife')) A woman who expresses
-    her faithful devotion to her husband, and avoids the supposed *inauspiciousness of "widowhood, by (in theory, voluntarily) immolating herself on her husband's "funeral pyre, in a practice known as sahamarana ('dying together'), sahagamana (going together'), or anumarana ('dying after') (Johnson 293).
+    her faithful devotion to her husband, and avoids the supposed *inauspiciousness of "widowhood, by (in theory, voluntarily) immolating herself on her husband's *funeral pyre, in a practice known as sahamarana ('dying together'), sahagamana (going together'), or anumarana ('dying after') (Johnson 293).